zothsu/spaceman/projectPlanning.md

   > Note: Don't underestimate the value of a well crafted `README.md`.
 The `README.md` introduces your project to prospective employers and forms their first impression of your work!

 ☐ **Frequent commits (at least 1 every day) dating back to the very beginning of the project**.
 Never delete you repo to "start over".
 Commit messages should be in the present tense, e.g., "Style game board" instead of "Styled game board". **Be sure to create the repo on your personal GitHub account and ensure that it is "public".**

 ---

-## Choose From the Following Games

-> Note: Games are listed in approximate order of increasing difficulty.

-1. **Spaceman**
-    - A good icebox feature (optional feature) is to allow the player to choose from categories of words.
-1. **Concentration (Memory Game)**
-    - Use "cards" or other theme
-    - Will need to display "wrong" guess until a timer expires or until the next click.
-    - Must lose after a certain amount of time or after X number of bad guesses.
-1. **Simon**
-    - Requires audio
-1. **Mastermind** (Guess the Code)
-1. **Minesweeper**
-    - Must implement "flood" feature
-1. **Slot Machine**
-    - Must implement wagering feature
-1. **Blackjack**
-    - Must implement wagering feature
-    - Do not have to implement splitting hands
-1. **Wordle** (NY Times game)
-1. **Mancala**
-    - Implementing "capturing" is not required
-1. **Video Poker**
-    - Must implement wagering feature
-1. **Craps**
-    - Must implement wagering feature
-1. **Roulette**
-    - Must implement wagering feature
-1. **Solitaire**
-1. **Battleship**
-    - Requires some AI to implement the computer opponent

-**Only the above games are approved.
-Any deviation, which is extremely discouraged, must receive approval from your instructor before starting your planning (wireframes & pseudocode)!**

-> IMPORTANT:  Because it's important to demonstrate your ability to perform DOM manipulation using JavaScript, all games should be DOM-based, not canvas-based.

----